Top priority: Revoke the Comstock Act

 In theory: It is faulted

-The premise of the two-state solution for peace is:
+The premise of the two-state solution is:

 • There will be a separate state for Jews and a separate state for Arabs.